 Directors are entitled to reimbursement of their out-of-pocket expenses incurred in acting as a member of the Board or any committee.
-Directors also participate in our insurance and indemnification arrangements.
+Directors also participate in the Company's insurance and indemnification arrangements.
 If deemed appropriate by the Board, special committees of the Board may be established for certain purposes, the compensation of the members thereof to be at the discretion of the Board

-The aggregate amount paid to the Directors as compensation in their capacity as such, other than Directors who are also NEOs, during the financial year ended December 31, 2020 was \$640,500.
-The aggregate amount we reimbursed the Directors for out-of-pocket expenses incurred in acting as a member of the Board or any committee during the financial year ended December 31, 2020 was \$1,035.
+The aggregate amount paid to the Directors as compensation in their capacity as such, other than Directors who are also NEOs, during the financial year ended December 31, 2021 was \$797,196.
+The aggregate amount we reimbursed the Directors for out-of-pocket expenses incurred in acting as a member of the Board or any committee during the financial year ended December 31, 2021 was \$159.